conceptcartography/conceptcartography/docs/concepts/diverse-practitioner.md

   Approaches to Diversity’.
 Synthese 200 (6): 465. https: doi.org/10.1007/s11229-022-03787-8.'
 definitions:
-- '"a member of an epistemic community who is currently underrepresented in terms of their social and material location or in terms of their projects and perspectives"  [(Fehr and Minji, 2022, p.4)]'
+- '"a member of an epistemic community who is currently underrepresented in terms of their social and material location or in terms of their projects and perspectives"  (Fehr and Minji, 2022, p.4)'
 examples:
-- description: '"diverse practitioners tends to include people with lower socio-economic status (SES), disabled people, women, people of color, people with fewer markers of a prestigious education, and members of other minority or marginalized groups."  [(Fehr and Minji, 2022, p.4]'
+- description: '"diverse practitioners tends to include people with lower socio-economic status (SES), disabled people, women, people of color, people with fewer markers of a prestigious education, and members of other minority or marginalized groups."
+(Fehr and Minji, 2022, p.4'
-  year: '2022'
 relations:
 - type: part of
   target: situational diversity